vazina-robertson/portfolio/index.md

 ```
 In 2016, I graduated from Texas State University with BS in Computer Science and minored in Applied Mathematics.
 Its then I decided to try web-development for the first time, and found it to be a path where art and science meet together to create beautiful web-pages.

-Being fluent in several languages, I am also providing professional translation and interpretation services at inlingua.Inc since July of 2015.
+Besides from web-development, I am also providing professional translation and interpretation services at inlingua.Inc.
 I'm a native speaker of Russian, Kazakh and Uzbek languages.

 In my free time, I enjoy spending few hours a day on learning the new skills, exploring the city of Austin, traveling across the country, and spending quality time with my little daughter.